 In general, Docks & Harbors does not concur with forcing CLAA to comply with operational scheduling edicts.
 There are many operational and contractual requirements which CLAA must juggle in the preparation of schedules.
+Not only does CLAA schedule the Juneau berths but berths throughout SE Alaska.
+Mandating unilateral direction within the Port of Juneau may have unintended consequences throughout the region.
 The recommendation as written could require all vessels with contractual obligations to the privately owned AJ Dock to go to the CBJ owned electrified dock.